How We Reduced Our Household Trash – A Few Simple Tips!

 This small trashcan only needs to be emptied about once every couple of weeks.
 I feel pretty good about that!

-The larger trash can in RancherMan’s shop needs to be emptied even less.
-But even though it’s larger, it’s still only the size of a typical kitchen-sized waste basket.
+The larger trash can in RancherMan’s shop is larger, but it’s still only the size of a typical kitchen-sized waste basket.

 To reduce landfill trash we use a repurposed plastic feed bag as a trash bag - no need to buy something! #TexasHomesteader